kaushikacharya/course_programming_assignment/Introduction_to_Deep_Learning_and_Neural_Networks/notes/Chapter_8.md

       - A: Usually binary and has no interpretation
   - By definition, multiplying a graph operator by a graph signal will compute a weighted sum of each node's neighborhood.
     - This can be expressed with a simple matrix multiplication.
+    - In general, when a graph operator is multiplied by graph signal, transformed graph signal is created.
   - $L_{norm}$: Normalized Laplacian
     - A more expressive operator than $A$.
     - Direct interpretation